• Skip to primary navigation

 Dal (lentil soup) in a bowl with a red chili tadka and rice on the side

-Every region (or even every home) has their own perfect recipe for dal.
-Dal is the main protein dish for many vegetarians, and hence a dish prepared almost everyday in an Indian home.
+Every region (or even every home) has its own perfect recipe for dal.
+Dal is the main protein dish for many vegetarians, and hence a dish prepared almost every day in an Indian home.

 You will also enjoy the North Indian Dal Fry and the South Indian Sambar recipe before.